I'm no Jedi; I'm just a guy with a lightsaber and a few questions.

 Blown Across the Room: The Flechette when fired at point blank range will do this, as will the primary and secondary fire of the Concussion Rifle, and rockets.
 High level Force Push and Force Lightning will also hurl enemies across the room.

 Force Push/Pull, at least at lower levels.
 Not as impressive as Lightning, but very useful for crowd control.
-At higher levels it evolves into Awesome Yet Practical, allowing you to hurl squads of enemies over ledges, or pull them into the air en masse.

 Boss in Mook Clothing: Despite appearing as a common enemy, we have the Kell Dragons and the Vornskr: both are quite fast and can kill you in two or three bites.
 If you're underwater there's the large Drugon, who's quite fast and deals a lot of damage.